hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 ## Like, Share and Donate

-Although I have already put most of the content in this series into practice, I found it quite challenging to explain them.
+Although I have already practiced most of the content in this project, I found it is quite challenging to explain them.
 It was difficult to organize the vast and intertwined content, choose practice projects, achieve smooth transitions between chapters, ensure the knowledge is correct, and make it easy to understand for readers.
 It took me more than four months to writ just the first eight articles, revising them over and over again.
 I don't know how many years it will take me to finish the last chapter 😵‍💫.

 On the other hand, while system technology is significant in terms of inheriting and innovating scientific and technological, and as the foundation of modern industry, it is not much value for individuals (💰), as most enterprises are engaged in application-level development.
 System technology is too distant for both ordinary people and developers.